How to Customize Your Substack Website

 Advice from the trenches

 Design decisions are a top procrastination activity on Substack.
-If you find yourself spending more than ten minutes trying different design features, colours and fonts, you are procrastinating!
+If you find yourself spending more than ten minutes trying different design features, colors and fonts, you are procrastinating!
 Stop and come back to it later with fresh eyes.

 Which layout is best?